 We ordered the wheelchair platter of course!
 Lots of crispy seafood and ribs on the side.
 The hushpuppy appetizer was absolutely delicious!!
 I LOVE hushpuppies and Chef Jerome is right on with his recipe.
 Look at Walker's sticky fingers back in there!

 These pix of the diner were from my iphone, pardon the quality...
 I was mad at myself for not bringing my camera.
 You gotta see this place during the day, we had reservations at 7pm so couldn't really see a lot outside, but certainly felt the sweet carpet in the parking lot!
-This delicious double or triple or quadruple chocolate dessert I finished off for breakfast the next day still has my face broken out!
-But totally worth every bite and I'd do it again.

 It was freezing Friday night!
 Probably a good thing we missed the ferry... our cheap hotel in Eulonia was fun, we'd do that again too, so we can spend more on great food around the area.